-We have adopted a written Code of Business Conduct and Ethics applicable to all of our employees, executive officers and directors.
-The Code of Business Conduct and Ethics covers fundamental ethical and compliance-related principles and practices such as accurate accounting records and financial reporting, avoiding conflicts of interest, the protection and use of our property and information and compliance with legal and regulatory requirements.
-Our Code of Business Conduct and Ethics is available on the "Investors -Corporate Governance" section of our website at www.optinose.com.
+We have adopted a written Code of Business Conduct and Ethics (the Code of Conduct) applicable to all of our employees, executive officers and directors.
+The Code of Conduct covers fundamental ethical and compliance-related principles and practices such as accurate accounting records and financial reporting, avoiding conflicts of interest, the protection and use of our property and information and compliance with legal and regulatory requirements.
+Our Code of Conduct is available on the "Investors -Corporate Governance" section of our website at www.optinose.com.

-Our Nominating and Corporate Governance Committee is responsible for overseeing our Code of Business Conduct and Ethics and must approve any waivers of the Code for employees, executive officers or directors.
-We intend to disclose any future amendments to, or waivers from, our Code of Business Conduct and Ethics within four business days of the waiver or amendment through a website posting or by filing a Current Report on Form 8-K with the SEC.
+Our Nominating and Corporate Governance Committee is responsible for overseeing our Code of Conduct and must approve any waivers of the Code of Conduct for employees, executive officers or directors.
+We intend to disclose any future amendments to, or waivers from, our Code of Conduct within four business days of the waiver or amendment through a posting on our website.